Campus North Residential Commons

 Campus North Residential Commons, commissioned in Summer 2013, sits on the site previously occupied by North Field and Pierce Tower and Dining Commons.
 All Pierce residents, in four House communities, were relocated to existing campus housing at International House and New Graduate Residence Hall.
 With the closure of Pierce Dining Commons, space and dining program adaptations were made in the summer of 2013 to the other two dining commons, Cathey and Barlett, to meet dining capacity.

-Campus and Student Life, College Housing and Residential Services worked closely with students and stakeholders, particularly the Pierce Tower Workgroup, Pierce Tower Council, resident staff and House communities, on the transition process.
+Campus and Student Life, Housing & Residence Life worked closely with students and stakeholders, particularly the Pierce Tower Workgroup, Pierce Tower Council, resident staff and House communities, on the transition process.
 A celebration of the Pierce Tower community took place in September 2013.
 Memories and messages were also collected from current students and alumni on a Facebook page honoring the facility.

 Campus North Residential Commons is located in the northern part of campus, a few minute walk from the main Quadrangles.
 Together with Smart Museum and Court Theatre, Ratner Athletic Center, and the Henry Crown Field House, the project will transform this key area as an important, attractive, and inviting gateway to the campus.